A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Partial Occlusions

 \subsection{Impact of Partial Occlusions}

-\name\ is also designed to be robust to -- and even account for -- partial occlusions such as fog or physical obstructions.
-In the case of physical obstructions, such as the cart in front of a person pictured in Fig. \ref{fig:plos}, image segmentation will generate a mask for both the obstruction and the target.
-For a known obstruction type, the obstruction can be detected as a target object and then removed as clutter, using techniques explained in \ref{sec:clutter} and \ref{sec:weakref}.
-In the case of an unknown obstruction, we instead look for two peaks in our azimuth span and take the farther one as our target.
+We already discussed how to deal with clutter arising from strong reflectors present out of angles-of-interest in Sec. \ref{sec:depthestimation}.
+Here, we consider another type of clutter originating from objects occluding the object-of-interest.
+If the object-of-interest was completely occluded by significant blockage, then neither camera nor radar would see it.
+But in the case of partial obstructions, such as the cart in front of a person pictured in Fig. \ref{fig:plos}, image segmentation will generate a mask for both the obstruction and the object-of-interest.
+For a known obstruction type, the obstruction can be detected as a target object and then removed as clutter, using techniques explained in Sec. \ref{sec:clutter} and Sec. \ref{sec:weakref}.
+In the case of an unknown obstruction, we instead fall back to segmentation masks which carry information about what is the foreground and background respectively.
+If the mask corresponding to the object-of-interest is not distorted then it should be in the foreground, and we choose the closer peak.
+If the mask is distorted then we choose the peak further away.

-While in some instances of partial obstructions, image segmentation can be fairly robust, it could fail in other instances.
-However, mmWave radars are known to be fairly resilient to partial occlusions~\cite{guan2020through} -- and we evaluate instances where \name\ can leverage radar peaks to actively improve segmentation in Sec.~\ref{sec:resultintra}.
-Our discussion in Sec.~\ref{sec:limitations} also captures failure modes of this approach, especially for severe occlusions (e.g. heavy fog).